 Sustainability Action Plan

+Ultimately, we want students to be able to transfer what they learn on the program back to their home community and be prepared to engage in an effort that results in positive change.
 Students will develop a personal Sustainability Action Plan (SAP), which will document the steps they would like to take when they return home to live more sustainably.
 The SAP should detail changes they will make on a daily, monthly and yearly basis, and will also outline steps to encourage members of their family, peer groups and community to adopt similar measures.

 It’s easy to be green when you have the time, resources, and autonomy to do so.
 But the real-world is far more complicated.
 We’ll work through a multi-stakeholder case study related to a local issue so students can better understand the process of negotiation and compromise that is needed to implement sustainable solutions.
 Multi-stakeholder negotiations bring representatives of different interest groups (local business, industry, conservation, government, citizens, etc.) together to attempt to find common ground and equitable outcomes to problems.
-After becoming familiar with a local environmental issue, students will engage in a mock multi-stakeholder negotiation, putting newfound knowledge and leadership skills to use.